 Following its 2018 thematic work, the FCA criticised the sector for inadequate governance and failing to manage conflicts.
 Therefore, we recommend ARs review the FCA register to check their hosts do not have the same individual fulfilling the CEO (SMF 1) and Compliance Oversight (SMF 16) roles, as there is a conflict between maximising profitability and the compliance costs of meeting FCA standards.

-The FCA also focused on Market Abuse Risk (MAR) monitoring, but we believe current elevated levels of sanctions risk are more likely to be a focus of supervisory investigations in the near term.
+The FCA also focused on market abuse risk monitoring, but we believe current elevated levels of sanctions risk are more likely to be a focus of supervisory investigations in the near term.
 We recommend ARs check their hosts have a dedicated individual fulfilling the MLRO role (SMF 17) and have invested in technology that allows daily screening of sanctions lists so that new additions can be identified and remediated promptly.

 All responsible ARs should challenge their principal firm about levels of expert staff hires and investment in best-in-class technology so that they can meet these new requirements.